rogerfarrell/Notes/inbox/notes-as-nested-heterarchies.md

 of various creatures, the perspectives of different religions, and the life experiences of people at different life-stages.

-These contexts are real and no more arbitrary than they illicit.
+These contexts are real and no more arbitrary than the patterns they illicit.
 Of course, exhaustively representing the context from which a given ordered pattern is derived is impractical (and likely impossible).
 A more pragmatic approach is to capture the resulting contextual artifacts, distinguishing them from adjacent patterns by comparison.
 This produces a web of pairs in a *nested heterarchy*.
 For the purposes of note-taking, the resulting structures of information are entirely emergent.
 There are three potential relationships between a note and another comparison note: more specific, more general, or simply adjacent.[^1] A more specific will possess context which is a superset of its comparison note.
 A less specific note will likewise possess a contextual subset of its comparison.
 An adjacent note will possess a